JGrubb/ibd.com/public/abm_resume.md

 - Services
 - "Headless" Drupal

-I'm big on "structured content" as a way out of the morass that is Body field on most sites.
+I'm big on structured content as a way out of the morass that is Body field on most sites.
 I'm also big on performance and the infrastructure side of the platform.
 I much prefer writing code against Drupal than site building and have been wandering deeper into the issue queues of many strategic Drupal modules over the last year.

 ### Leadership responsibilities